AI portfolios and the future of hiring designers

 Want better design candidates?
 Start with a better job description

 Hiring a great designer starts long before the first interview.
 It starts with your job description.
 Too often, job postings for UX, product design, design research, and UX engineering roles read like a laundry list of tools and buzzwords.
 The result?
-You don’t attract the talent you want — you attract people who can check […]
+You don’t attract the talent you want, you attract people who can check boxes […]